jrobinson123/elementary-cellular-automata/README.md

 # elementary-cellular-automata

 An implementation of elementary cellular automata.
 The cellular automata is made up of cells.
 A cell is essentially a square which has a three values, an x and y coordinate, and a value which tells whether the cell has a value of "1"(drawn in white) or "0"(drawn in black).
-The Cell class has two methods, show: which displays the cell in the correct color, and update which changes the value of cell.
+The Cell class has two methods, show: which displays the cell in the correct color, and update which changes the value of the cell.

 ```processing
 class Cell{